symbolik-ai/bootcamp/README.md

 	- [(YouTube) Git in 100 seconds](https://www.youtube.com/watch?v=hwP7WQkmECE)
 	- Video 1-4 on [(Sphere playlist) Git and GitHub for Poets](https://sphere.segefjord.space/tech/git)

 3. Create a folder anywhere you'd like called `symbolik`.
 Personally I have a folder called `dev` in my ***user folder*** that I use for all development projects.
 I put `symbolik` into that one.
-All repositories from the Symbolik organization is then cloned into that folder.
+All repositories from the Symbolik organization is then cloned into `dev/symbolik`.
 4. Clone this repository to your `symbolik` folder: [(YouTube) Clone a repository with GitHub Desktop](https://www.youtube.com/watch?v=PoZNIbs_wx8).

 ### Python installation